Rhodiola: Etymology

 The name combines the Greek rhodon, meaning rose and referring to the rose-like smell of the roots, with the Latin diminutive suffix -iola.

 Ecology

 Dioecy, having separate male and female flowers, has evolved at least three times in the genus, and reversals to a hermaphrodite condition have also occurred, which is a rare occurrence in flowering plants.
 It has been suggested that dioecy in the genus may correlate with abiotic pollination in the cold environment.

 Uses

-The Holarctic species Rhodiola rosea is used in herbal medicine.
+Rhodiola extracts have been used historically in medicine throughout Europe.
 A number of species are grown as ornamentals, but growing them is difficult outside their native subarctic and alpine climates.

-In TCM, Rhodiola is known as Hong Jing Tian (红景天) and is used for fatigue, hypoxia, radiation, etc.
+In traditional Chinese medicine, extracts of Rhodiola plants are used for conditions such as fatigue and altitude sickness.